ykdai/BasicPBC/README.md

     ```bash
     python inference_line_frames.py --path dataset/test/smoke_explosion/  --seg_type trappedball
     ```
+- `--use_light_model` will use the light-weighted model for inference.
+Add this if working on low memory GPU.
 - `--multi_clip` is used if you would like to inference on many clips at the same time.
 Put all clips within a single folder under `dataset/test/`, e.g.:
     ```
     ├── dataset